Purdue-SoCET/aihw-design-logs/Fall-2025/saandiya-kpsmohan/week5.md

 - Timmy raised a question if we can construct im2col by channels instead of kernels - which the answer is that if there are different strides then the FSM for this becomes really complicated.

 ## Future Plans
-- Will work on the systolic array interface
+- Will work on the systolic array interface with vector core
 - Check staggering inputs created in the vector core itself - would that be better
+    - answer is no because we are technically buffering the buffer when systolic array has its own input fifo itself, we need to utilize that
-- Buffer before/after the sys arr
+- New buffers before/after the sys arr